 - If you have a rare inherited blood disorder called porphyria.

 - If you have ever had an allergic reaction to a medicine.

-- If you are taking other medicines, including those available to buy without a prescription, herbal and complementary medicines.
+- If you are taking other medicines.
+This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.
 This is important because some medicines reduce the effectiveness of EHC.
 These include some medicines for epilepsy, two antibiotics called rifampicin and rifabutin, a herbal remedy for low mood, called St John's wort, some medicines used to treat HIV and AIDS, and some medicines taken for indigestion and heartburn.

 How to take emergency hormonal contraception

 - Before you take the tablet, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about the brand of pill you have been given and the side-effects from taking it.
 Take it exactly as you have been told.

 - The pack contains one tablet.
 Take the tablet as soon as possible, as it works better the sooner you take it.
 Levonorgestrel (called Levonelle®1500, Levonelle® One Step, Isteranda®, Upostelle®) is best taken within 12 hours after unprotected sex - do not take it later than 72 hours after unprotected sex unless you have been advised otherwise by a doctor.
 Ulipristal acetate (ellaOne®) should be taken no later than 120 hours after unprotected sex.

 - You can take the tablet at any time of day.
 Although you can take the tablet either before or after food, it is better to have a snack as you take the tablet if possible.
 This will help to reduce the risk of you feeling sick after taking the tablet.
 However, don't let this delay you taking the tablet.